DOFLinx/docs/docs/parameters/11_The_Parameters.md

 file got created on my cabinet when I added a Teensy addressable LED controller.

+## `DOF2DMD_SHOW_NO_SCORE=[0|1]`

+Default is 0 so score is show, not required in INI.

+Set this to 1 to stop scores being shown on a DOF2DMD device.
+Often used when you just want animations on the DMD and will have the game score on the DOFLinx built in score screen.

 ## `DOF2DMD_GAME_START_HIGHSCORE=[0|1]`

 Default is 0, not required in INI.